Tenkasi Pandyas

 All the Pandyas of the Varagunarama Pandya period were under the Vijayanagara Empire and paid them tribute.
-However, other sources invariably mention that though the Madurai Nayakas were in-charge of Madurai, from time to time, they were opposed by and had skirmishes with the Tenkasi Pandyans, who are also said to have had intermittent control of Madurai.
-The Tenkasi Pandyas also had imperial ambitions, fought some wars, conquered territories outside their terrain.
+However, other sources invariably mention that though the Madurai Nayakas were in-charge of Madurai, from time to time, they were opposed by and had skirmishes with the Tenkasi Pandyans, who are also said to have had intermittent control of Madurai.The Tenkasi Pandyas ruled Tenkasi, Thirunelveli and northern Kanyakumari regions as independent sovereign ruling dynasty from 1422CE till 1499CE.The Tenkasi Pandyas also had imperial ambitions, fought some wars, conquered territories outside their terrain.
 This is proven by the fact that the last Tenkasi Pandyan king bore the title "Kollamkondan", which means the one who conquered Kollam in Malayalam country.

 Pandyas losing Madurai

 Although the Vijayanagara Empire and the Nayaks ruled Madurai after the 14th century, they were occasionally opposed by the Pandyas.
 Sometimes they have ruled Madurai.
 Prominent among them were Saadavarman Vikrama Pandya (1401 – 1422 AD) and his son, Arikesari Parakrama Pandya.
 They had built 32 forts around Madurai.
 Later, when Vishwanatha Nayakkar became the Madurai Mandalasuvaran, he feared of Pandya resurgence in Madurai.
-He divided Madurai into 72 districts, including 16 districts of those closest to the Pandyas.
+He divided Madurai into 72 districts, including 16 districts of those against to the Pandyas.
 He gave them positions and made them separate from the Pandyas.
 This made Pandyas to lose Madurai forever.